Email FacebookTwitterMenu burgerClose thin

 • Chartered Financial Consultant (ChFC)

-Many financial advisors also earn insurance licenses in order to offer life insurance, annuities and related products to their clients.
+Many financial advisors obtain insurance licenses to offer life insurance, annuities, and related products to clients.

-Pay Texas investment advisor fee.
 Each year, you must pay a fee for your investment advisor registration with the state of Texas.
-You’ll owe $75 when you apply and $40 each year to renew your license.
+You’ll owe $75 to register a firm and $35 for each individual investment advisor representative (IAR).
 All fees must be paid through the Investment Adviser Registration Depository (“IARD”) system.

-If you don’t take the required classes on time, your licenses could be suspended or revoked.
+Failing to complete the required classes on time may result in license suspension or revocation.
 When this happens, you lose the ability to work with clients as a financial advisor.

 Bottom Line